-Liver fibrosis occurs in most types of chronic liver diseases like Hepatitis B and C, viral infections by CMV or EBV, alcoholic liver disease, non-alcoholic fatty liver disease, haemochromatosis, Wilson’s disease and many more.
+Liver fibrosis occurs in most types of chronic liver diseases like Hepatitis B and C, viral infections by cytomegalovirus or Epstein Barr virus, alcoholic liver disease, non-alcoholic fatty liver disease, haemochromatosis, Wilson’s disease and many more.
 In humans, researchers were already able to show that liver fibrosis is reversible, fostering the development of anti-fibrotic drugs.
 To test the efficacy of these new drugs, proper preclinical models are needed.
-To model liver fibrosis in vivo, mice can be systemically injected with carbon tetrachloride (CCl4).
-CCl4 is an organochloride and known as one of the most potent hepatotoxins and as such inducing liver fibrosis.
+To model liver fibrosis in vivo, mice can be systemically injected with carbon tetrachloride (CCl4), an organochloride known as one of the most potent hepatotoxins which induces liver fibrosis.

 The most important characteristics of CCl4-induced mice are: